sphericalcylinder/MetalCompute/README.md

 - A working API (duh)
 - Minimal overhead
 - Extensive documentation (Doxygen)
+- Good, if not complete testing code coverage (doctest)
 - and more!! (i cant think)

 # Issues